allisonthuang/allisonthuang.github.io/about.md

 - **FRI:** Take test then brush up on the ones that you missed, do corrections for these.
 Then choose a second topic to do a deep focus/review on based on what you missed the most on Weds (Fri)

 ### Create Task (Every day after school)
-- [ ] Create Task code/runtime and 1 min video are reviewed by another person, you may request Teacher review as time permits
+- [x] Create Task [code](https://github.com/allisonthuang/allisonthuang.github.io/blob/main/earthquakegraph.html)/runtime and [1 min video](https://drive.google.com/file/d/17YDttxZEh3itEvA15FTNoinsc3nxf7FD/view?usp=sharing) are reviewed by another person, you may request Teacher review as time permits.
+[Written Task Link](https://github.com/allisonthuang/allisonthuang.github.io/blob/main/createtaskwriteup.md)
-- A counter for number of times it has inputted
-- For each value of the magnitude someone adds, it adds the magnitude to the list (and possibly recomputes the average every time & it will tell you if the magnitude you did (maybe call it “evaluate/eval”) is greater than the one you felt)
-- Ask Mr. Mortensen: Do I have to remake the graph function?
-Maybe I’ll just change a few variables… don’t want to be counted as plagiarism (changing some variables, making new comments, changing square function to a diamond or a circle)

 # TPT Notes 😎
 ### Week 0 (5.1-5.2)